Editor's note: This post was originally published on December 9, 2013.

-The holidays are almost upon us, which very often means that reading and writing are pushed to the back burner in exchange for parties, festivities, travel, and toys.
+The holidays are almost upon us, which often means that reading and writing are pushed to the back burner in exchange for parties, festivities, travel, and toys.
 But that doesn't always have to be the case.

 How can you encourage your kids to do some reading and writing for others during the holiday season?